Capacity Utilisation (Edexcel A Level Business): Revision Note

 Worked Example

-Lola Bakery produces specialist Indian and Bangladeshi breads which are sold to restaurants in the West Midlands.
-Batch production is used in the factory to manufacture the range of breads and the factory can produce a maximum of 68,400 units per month.
+Lola Bakery produces specialist Indian and Bangladeshi breads that are sold to restaurants in the West Midlands.
+Batch production is used in the factory to manufacture a range of breads, and the factory can produce a maximum of 68,400 units per month.

-Step 2 - Multiple the outcome by 100 to obtain the percentage capacity utilisation
+Step 2: Multiply the outcome by 100 to obtain the percentage capacity utilisation

 Worked Example

-Lola Bakery produces specialist Indian and Bangladeshi breads which are sold to restaurants in the West Midlands.
-Batch production is used in the factory to manufacture the range of breads and the factory can produce a maximum of 68,400 units per month.
+Lola Bakery produces specialist Indian and Bangladeshi breads that are sold to restaurants in the West Midlands.
+Batch production is used in the factory to manufacture a range of breads, and the factory can produce a maximum of 68,400 units per month.

 In August, capacity utilisation increased to 92%.

-Fixed costs are spread over fewer units of output resulting in higher average total costs
+The fixed costs are spread over fewer units of output, resulting in higher average total costs

 Operating under capacity does provide a business with flexibility

-There may be the opportunity to engage workers in maintenance tasks
+There may be an opportunity to engage workers in maintenance tasks

 The business can respond to sudden increases in demand